noodldocs/noodldocs.github.io/2.4/modules/custom-html/README.md

 ## Security notice

-This node also allows you to add script tags to you app.
+This node also allows you to add script tags to your app.
 For security reasons all script tags are deactivated, but if you need to run a script (required for some embeds) you can turn off that fail safe. <strong>Please note that passing user input to your template string variables can be a security risk for you and your users, leaving you vulnerable to [XSS Attacks](https://en.wikipedia.org/wiki/Cross-site_scripting).</strong>

 <##head##>